Brazil v Poland (1938 FIFA World Cup)

-Brazil v Poland was a football match held during the 1938 FIFA World Cup in France and still remembered by many Polish fans as Poland's first ever FIFA World Cup match.
+Brazil 6–5 Poland was a football match held during the 1938 FIFA World Cup in France and still remembered by many Polish fans as Poland's first ever FIFA World Cup match.
 It is also Brazil's highest-scoring match in a FIFA World Cup tournament.
-The match held the record for highest-scoring World Cup match until 1954, when Austria beat Switzerland 7–5.
+The match held the record for the highest-scoring World Cup match until 1954, when Austria beat Switzerland 7–5.

 Teams

 Brazil

 All of the players called up by Adhemar Pimenta traveled to France: